 Doll cakes are not something new to the cake decorating world.
-These cakes have been around since my childhood days (and probably way before that) and continue to be a favorite design among girls time and again.
+These cakes have been around since my childhood days and probably way before that too.
+I am sure these will continue to be a favorite design among girls time and again.

 I have never had a doll cake as a child but I definitely take pride in having made a number of these cakes for other girls.
-I must admit, it is such a pleasure to see the proud and happy faces of girls who receive these cakes as their birthday cakes!
+It is such a pleasure to see the proud and happy faces of girls who receive these cakes as their birthday cakes!

 Here is one such design I made for my niece who was turning 7.
-The cake was sort of a very last minute request, one which I baked and decorated in one night, after returning home from my day job!
+The cake was sort of a very last minute request.
+I baked and decorated it in one night, after returning home from my day job!

 How to Decorate a Doll Cake